Award for Evangelos Giampazolias

 Dr Evangelos Giampazolias, who leads our Cancer Immunosurveillance group, has been awarded this year’s British Association for Cancer Research BACR/AstraZeneca Young Scientist Frank Rose Award.

 Dr Giampazolias, who joined the Institute in 2023, was recently awarded a Royal Society Research Grant (2023) and ERC Starting Grant (2024) to continue his work on the relationship between the microbiome and anti-cancer immunity.
-He recently published a major paper in the journal Science demonstrating a new mechanism of promoting anti-cancer immunity through changes in Vitamin D availability.
+He recently published a major paper in the journal Science demonstrating a new mechanism of promoting anti-cancer immunity through changes in in the gut microbiome regulated by Vitamin D availability.

 Portrait photograph of Dr Evangelos Giampazolias in the Paterson Building reception